DanielLC/MutantsAndMastermindsBattle/README.txt

 * Four on four, all the characters having multiattack is worth a PL difference of 1

 * One character with multiattack is balanced against four that are 3.8 PL lower (as opposed to 4.85).

+* All else being equal, attacking stronger characters first is better, but it's extremely minor.
+If two pairs fight, with a PL difference of 10 attacking the strongest first wins 58% of the time.
+And it gradually increases to approach that.

+* If the weaker character is additionally a minion, it's better to go for the minion first if they're even (winning 69% of the time), but as the minions get weaker this gets less useful, with it not mattering who you attack at 6 power levels, and after that you're actually better off killing the stronger enemy first.